To-jak/deep-learning-practical-work/README.md

 * Classifying newswires - multiclass classification example
 * Predicting house prices - regression example
 * Quick convnet model for MNIST dataset classification
+* Cats and dogs, from scratch CNN classification example on a small dataset
 ___

 ## 1. Multi-Layer Perceptron for classification, only using numpy